bennyw31210/HMCTS-Task-Manager/README.md

 ```

 This will:
-- Build the docker images.
+- Build the docker images
-- Start the FastAPI app.
+- Start the FastAPI app
 - Expose the application on [http://localhost:8001/](http://localhost:8001/)